gigobyte/BotCreator/README.md

 | Virtual-Keys | Partially | [See LUT](docs/virtual-keys.md) |
 | Function Keys | Yes (to F12), No (F13 and up) | No special rule |
 | Media Keys | Partially | [See LUT](docs/media-keys.md) |

+####Changelog
+* "add typing" changed to "add string".
+Now it doesn't function as a separate method, instead it's an iterated "add key", allowing to add repeats and delays
+* Saving and loading a script should now work
+*

 ####TODO List
 > More keys support